akileshjayakumar/chatgpt-clone/README.md

 - **Chat Interface**: A user-friendly interface that allows seamless interaction with the chatbot.
 - **Real-time Responses**: Delivers instantaneous replies, mimicking a natural conversation flow.
-- **Customization Options**: Provides users the ability to alter the chatbot’s behavior and appearance.
 - **Server-side Logic**: Employs Node.js and Express to handle server-side logic and API requests efficiently.
-- **API Integration**: Uses the OpenAI API to generate intelligent responses based on user inputs.

 ## Tools Used